NDBCK/Ansluta-Remote-Controller/README.md

 ####Button press
 Every time the button is pressed a sequence is repeated 50 times: 2 data strobes are sent followed by a burst of data followed by a final strobe.

-Together with the datasheet from we can decode the data:
+Together with the datasheet we can decode the data:

 ```
 //Strobe 1: